adidas/adidas-yarn-design-system/README.md

 - Footer: it is shown fixed at the bottom of the screen.
 - Main container: it fits the available screen between the header/tabbar/toolbar and the footer.
 It is the only container which should be able to scroll.

 **YARN** is based on [Bootstrap v3][bootstrap], which is a front-end framework used to define HTML elements like grids, typography, inputs and other interface components, as well as optional JS extensions.

 Currently **YARN** has two different views based on the default font size of `16px`.

 - Mobile version: `screen width < 60rem` (`960px`).
   - Left sidebar and tabbar components are hidden by default.
 - Desktop version `screen width >= 60rem` (`960px`).

+Check all its features on the [**documentation page**][yarn-documentation] (work in progress).

 ## Use cases